plone/plone.recipe.zope2instance/README.txt

 zope-conf-additional
   Give additional lines to zope.conf.
 Make sure you indent any lines after the one with the parameter.

   Example::

     zope-conf-additional =
       locale fr_FR
       http-realm Slipknot

+relative-paths
+  Set this to `true` to make the generated scripts use relative paths.
+You can also enable this in the `[buildout]` section.

 Reporting bugs or asking questions
 ----------------------------------